hel-evodevo/morphoviewer/README.md

 This is a WebGL library, intended for rendering and conducting the surface analysis of a 3d object within the web browser.

 An example of morphoviewer.js in use is [here](https://github.com/Nelarius/Nelarius.github.io/blob/master/index.html).

-## License
+Morphoviewer is licensed under GPL v3.

 ## Usage